Connecticut Personal

 • Deceased Person’s Earning Capacity and Lost Wages

-• Pain and Suffering of the Deceased Before to Death
+• Pain and Suffering of the Deceased Before Death

 • Loss of Consortium